 We’ve had a busy month at the still scattered Tangent studio.
-Like, incredibly busy, but again, with a lot (A LOT) of Expo stuff we, alas, cannot show you just yet.
-But the event opens in October, and if the rest of the year goes like April, it’ll be no time at all before we can finally show you what we’ve been up to.
-Needless to say, with designer Graeme doing over 530 pieces of artwork in a single day, there’s bloody loads to show off when the time comes.
+Brand activation for Expo 2020 has been intense, but the event opens in October, and if the rest of the year goes like April, it’ll be no time at all before we can finally show you what we’ve been up to.
+Needless to say, with hundreds of artworks being produced daily, there’s plenty to show off when the time comes.

 “We aren’t just picking sustainable paper stocks, we are picking projects that simply are sustainable at their heart.”

-In non-expo news, we’ve kicked off a really exciting piece of work with Construction Scotland Innovation Centre!
-We are already in the throes of rebranding them, and the more we learn about the great things this team do to support the improvement of our built environment, the more delighted we become at having been appointed.
-CSIC is a place where innovation results in action and real-world impact, and we’re looking forward to sharing the new brand identity when the work is completed.
+In non-Expo news, we’ve kicked off a really exciting piece of work with Construction Scotland Innovation Centre.
+As we delve deeper into their plans and ambitions, we're increasingly inspired by the work they're doing to support the improvement of our built environment.
+CSIC is a place where innovation results in action and real-world impact, and we’re looking forward to sharing the new brand work when completed.
 In the meantime, read more about CSIC and our involvement here.

 Working with clients like CSIC is all part of our own sustainability commitment - we aren’t just picking sustainable paper stocks, we are picking projects that simply are sustainable at their heart.